The Miracles of the Namiya General Store: Adaptation

-Stage adaptation
+Stage

 2013 edition

 It was performed by the theater group Caramel Box at the Sunshine Theater from May 11 to June 2, 2013, and at the Shin-Kobe Oriental Theater from June 9 to 16.
 Written and directed by Yutaka Narui.
 Partly double-cast.
 There were three performances, "Harmonica at dawn", "Civic until morning", and "Pray from the sky", and due to time constraints, "Answer in the milk box" and "Silent prayer in the Beatles" were cut.
 It was Along with that, there are changes such as the appearance of people who should not appear in that volume.
 In addition, the gender of Shota was changed to Shoko and Yoshikazu Minazuki was changed to Yoshiko Minazuki.